fwcd/vscode-kotlin/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+### Description
-A clear and concise description of what the bug is.
+A clear and concise description of the bug and how to reproduce it.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Extension version**
+### Extension version
 Which version of the VSCode extension you are running.

-**Additional context**
-Add any other context about the problem here.
+### Additional context
+More information or screenshots.